et118/MIDI-Piano-Player/README.md

 # MIDI-Piano-Player
 ## A simple graphical virtual-piano player made in java that can play any piano MIDI file!

+1. Start the application
+2. Drop a MIDI file into it
+3. Select virtual piano application
+4. Enjoy

 **DEL** to start/stop

 **END** to restart the song